News

 Coordinated action is needed on the part of all involved stakeholders to prevent OSH risks related to this way of working: the platforms themselves, as well as policymakers, social partners and platform workers.

-Even though digital platform work is a relatively recent phenomenon, several initiatives and legislation have been introduced in different countries to regulate it, for instance the Spanish ‘riders’ law, that establishes a right to and the presumption of a dependent employment relationship for digital platform workers working mostly in the delivery sector.
+Even though is a relatively recent phenomenon, several initiatives and legislation have been introduced in different countries to regulate it, for instance the Spanish ‘riders’ law, that establishes a right to and the presumption of a dependent employment relationship for digital platform workers working mostly in the delivery sector.
 Moreover, the Bologna charter, with a local scope, had a major role in raising awareness on risks related to platform work, and inspired changes in the legal framework to introduce rights, including that to algorithmic transparency, for platform workers in Italy.
 In France several pieces of legislation have been introduced over the last few years to regulate aspects of platform work.
 Several other instances of successful cooperation between labour and social security inspectorates and OSH authorities at national level have been reported.